t-yanshinvernon/DBS-SEED/Assessment/ASSESMENT02.md

 C is the worst credit rating that hasn't defaulted

 Page 32.

 Alternative assets improve diversification

 Page 38.

+Structured products are financial instruments whose performance or value is linked to that of an underlying asset, product, or index.

-Structured Products not to be confused with structured loan, which is when client uses equity portfolio as collateral to secure loan.
+>Not to be confused with structured loan, which is when client uses equity portfolio as collateral to secure loan.